Aijus2022/Bootstrap-Portfolio/README.md

 Mirror Glass Effect: The website features a modern and visually appealing mirror glass effect using a combination of linear gradients, border-radius, and pseudo-elements.

 Responsive Design: The use of Bootstrap ensures that the website is fully responsive, adapting to different screen sizes and devices.
 Screenshots of the website on diffrent devices are inclided in the images folder of the project's repository.
+Links to the screenshots:on ipad:images/Screenshot_2023-12-07-10-18-25-01_40deb401b9ffe8e1df2f1cc5ba480b12.jpg,on phone:
 How to Run
 Clone the repository: